Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 You can find more details on how to laminate HONEXT® in our Processing and Handling Manual.

-To repair bumps or deep scratches on installed and processed HONEXT® panels, the use of wood putty is recommended.
+To repair bumps or deep scratches on installed and processed HONEXT® boards, the use of wood putty is recommended.

 These wood putties allow for the recycling of the material as long as they are applied in small quantities.